jkcshea/ivmte/vignettes/ivmte.md

 passes `point = FALSE`, then the bounds on the target parameter will be estimated.
 However, the user may still pass `point = FALSE` even though there are more (non-redundant) moments than free parameters in `m0` and `m1`.
-The bounds will collapse to a point, but may differ from the case where `point = TRUE`.
+Under the moment approach, the bounds will collapse to a point, but may differ from the case where `point = TRUE`.
 The reason is that `ivmte` uses absolute deviation loss instead of quadratic loss when `point = FALSE`.
+In addition, shape restrictions are imposed when using absolute deviation but are ignored when using quadratic loss.
 To demonstrate this, the example below sets the tuning parameter `criterion.tol = 0` so that the bounds indeed collapse to a point (see Mogstad, Santos, and Torgovitsky (2018) for more detail).

 ``` r
 args$point <- FALSE